 Supraventricular tachycardias can be a challenge to diagnose.

-However, by systematically working through the ECG (regular vs regularly irregular vs irregularly irregular, are there P waves and are they normal?) and applying a little adenosine if needed, the diagnosis can be made and management put in place.
+However, by systematically working through the ECG (rhythm, presence of P waves, P wave morphology) and applying a little adenosine if needed, the diagnosis can be made and management put in place.